antirez/RESP3/spec.md

 receive data from Redis: in that case is up to Redis (or other servers using RESP3) to generate the EOF marker.
-When the client is also interested in implementing such protocol in order to transmit data to Redis (which is supported by RESP3), it should generate the SHA1 in the following way:
+When the client is also interested in implementing such protocol in order to transmit data to Redis (which is supported by RESP3), it should generate the EOF marker in the following way:

 * Initialize a random seed in a way that is unguessable by a potential attacker: in this way if an attacker has control over the data we send, there are still no issues.
 We recommend fetching data from /dev/urandom.
 However note that this is not very critical.
 In the rare applications where the data we send is attacker-controlled, inserting the EOF inside the data stream will just break the client-server protocol, and this is unlikely to create security issues.
 * Use an hash function such as SHA1 in counter mode.
 Initialize a counter to 0, and every time there is to generate a new EOF marker, perform the following: